 - Possess an applied skill level sufficient for entry-level employment and advancement in the field of medium/heavy diesel service and repair. - Demonstrate appropriate workplace behaviors and pursue ongoing technical skill development sufficient for employment in the field of diesel service and repair. - Be successfully employed in the field of diesel service and repair.

-885
+Total Hrs: 885

-36
+Total Semester Hours of Credit: 36

-36 (day) or 44 (evening)
+Total Weeks: 36 (day) or 44 (evening)

-Lecture/Lab
+Clock Hrs: Lecture/Lab

-Diploma
+Credential Earned: Diploma

-24 credits/30 weeks (Term Type A)
+Academic Year: 24 credits/30 weeks (Term Type A)

 Degree